Q: I want to test my water, but how does it work?

-- Our partner company, Suburban Testings Labs analyzes the samples and send you the report.
+- Our partner company, Suburban Testings Labs analyzes the samples and we send you the report.

 The EPA recommends that everyone test for coliform bacteria, nitrate and lead.
 We provide packages that include these vital contaminants as well as other common indicators of contamination.

-The best approach is to look at indicators of a problem, (See our interactive quiz for help here) and then start with basic, GENERAL tests.
+The best approach is to look at indicators of a problem, and then start with basic, GENERAL tests.
 If the basic tests come out fine, you’re done!
 If the basic tests show trouble, you can proceed from there and order a more specific test to pinpoint your problem.

-Because contaminants seep into groundwater and can affect your drinking supply and this can change without your awareness.
+A: Because contaminants seep into groundwater and can affect your drinking supply and this can change without your awareness.
 Well water must be tested on a regular basis, and is recommended to be tested annually by the EPA.

 • Gas Stations